vindar/tgx/tools/README.md

 shows the detected texture references and lets you override or resize each texture before conversion.
 It can also preview the mesh with PyVista.

+For `Mesh3Dv2`, the GUI defaults to **Compact** meshlet generation with **Non-adjacent packing** set to `0`.
+This is the usual starting point for embedded projects: it reduces static mesh data while avoiding the extra aggressive packing pass.
+The alternate **Visibility culling** mode exposes `target vertices` and `max normal angle` for users who want to favor meshlet culling over compactness.

 ## tgx_font